East Libyan forces launch air strikes near southwest oil fields

 Earlier this week, engineers at Sharara said the field production was stable at about 280,000-300,000 barrels per day (bpd), and security within the field was good.

-Reporting by Ayman al-Warfalli; Writing by Mahmoud Mourad; Editing by Aidan Lewis and Alison Williams, William Maclean
+Reporting by Ayman al-Warfalli; Writing by Mahmoud Mourad; Editing by Aidan Lewis and Alison Williams